jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Follow the instructions in the link above to install the NVIDIA Container Toolkit for your Linux distribution.

-Start your container adding this parameter.
+Start your container adding these parameters.

 ```sh
 -e NVIDIA_DRIVER_CAPABILITIES=all \